IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/14-smart-contract-2.png)

-Next click the Local smart contract development tutorial.
+Next click the 'Local smart contract development' tutorial.
 This one takes you through the basics of smart contract development for Fabric.
 It is highly recommended to complete this tutorial in order to understand the rest of this section.

 ![](./images/40-smart-contract-10.png)